programmerraja/MyBlog/content/notes/2024/AI.md

 **Max new tokens:** No of tokens that will generate

-LLM evalution metrics
-- Recall-Oriented Understudy for Gisting Evaluation(ROUGE)
-- Bilingual Evaluation Understudy (BLEU)
-- Perplexity

 Natural language model

 LoRA (Low-Rank Adaptation) and PEFT (Parameter-Efficient Fine-Tuning) are techniques used in the field of natural language processing and machine learning to fine-tune large pre-trained models in a more computationally and memory-efficient manner.

-LLM

-Model architecture

-Transformers -> Attention mechnaism

-Training at scale
-- Mixed precision traning uses both 32bit and 16bit float point
-- 3d parallelism
-- Zero redundancy optimizer

-ollama Notes
+## ollama Notes

-uses docker to run all model
+- uses docker to run all model
-Model stored in  /user/share/ollama/.ollama/models
+- Model stored in  /user/share/ollama/.ollama/models

-which has blobs and manifests/registry.ollama.ai
+- which has blobs and manifests/registry.ollama.ai

-blobs contain actula model code
+- blobs contain actula model code